openSUSE/openSUSE-docs-revamped-temp/project/docs/printersetc.md

 ## Configuring your printer

-Getting your (likely networked) printer to show up in the detected printers box in `YaST Printer` is _not necessarily_ the whole story.
+Getting your (likely networked) printer to show up in the detected printers box in `YaST Printer` is likely not the whole story.
 Here are some issues and recommendations:

 1. The same printer may show up on multiple lines, with different "URI"s corresponding to different protocols for accessing it.
 Here's how to choose:
     * if one of the URIs starts with `ipp:` -- for "internet printing protocol," more or less the "native tongue" of the printing system _CUPS_ that _openSUSE_ uses, try that first.